critmcdonald/agate-examples/docs/imports.md

   table = agate.Table.from_csv('filename.csv', column_types=specified_types)
 ```

-[I should a Date and/or DateTime example above.]

 ## Add timezone to a date

 I had a case where my original data was in UTC time, but I needed to convert it to Central time.
-According to [agate docs on dates](http://agate.readthedocs.io/en/1.6.0/cookbook/datetime.html), it imports naive of timezone, so you have to set it to a specific timezone before you can convert it to a different one:
+According to [agate docs on dates](http://agate.readthedocs.io/en/1.6.0/cookbook/datetime.html), it imports dates naive of timezone, so you have to set it to a specific timezone before you can convert it to a different one:

 ``` python
   import pytz